rohanpm/app-template/README.md

 App Template
 ============

+This is a template for development of a single-page HTML application.
+It is a toy "To Do list" application serving as a reference for a working toolchain and combination of libraries.

 Toolchain/Features
 ------------------

 * Build system: make & webpack
 * Language: Typescript (with JSX)
 * View: React
+* State: Redux, persisted in local storage (via localForage)
 * Stylesheets: SASS
 * Code quality: tslint
 * Autotests: jest, testcheck (with coverage report)